US considers more sanctions against Myanmar's military junta | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US Secretary of State Antony Blinken said the Biden administration was also looking at designating repression against Myanmar’s Rohingya Muslim population as "genocide."
+United States Secretary of State Antony Blinken said the Biden administration is also looking at designating repression against Myanmar’s Rohingya Muslim population as "genocide."

-US Secretary of State Antony Blinken, told his Malaysian counterpart, Saifuddin Abdullah, more steps need to be taken against Myanmar's military junta
+US Secretary of State Antony Blinken told his Malaysian counterpart, Saifuddin Abdullah, that more steps need to be taken against Myanmar's military junta

-The US is looking are looking at additional measures to force Myanmar's ruling junta to return to a "democratic trajectory."
+The US is looking at additional measures to force Myanmar's ruling junta to return to a "democratic trajectory."

 Speaking in Malaysia on Wednesday, the latest stop on his tour of Asia, Secretary of State Antony Blinken said the situation in Myanmar had "gotten worse."

-"The long and short of it is we have to look at what additional steps, measures could be taken to move things in a better direction and that's something that we're looking at," Blinken said.
+"The long and short of it is, we have to look at what additional steps, measures could be taken to move things in a better direction," Blinken said.

 The United Nations warned of an "alarming escalation" of human rights abuses as the military tries to crush dissent.

-Last week Suu Kyi was sentenced to two years in prison for incitement against the military junta and breaking coronavirus restrictions.
+Last week, Suu Kyi was sentenced to two years in prison for incitement against the military junta and for breaking coronavirus restrictions.

 She is facing several other charges that could see her jailed for life.

-Malaysian Foreign Minister Saifuddin Abdullah, speaking with Blinken at a joint press conference, said he hoped the Association of Southeast Asian Nations (ASEAN) could set out clear demands and deadlines for the country's military to meet at a gathering in January.
+Malaysian Foreign Minister Saifuddin Abdullah, speaking with Blinken at a joint press conference, said he hoped the Association of Southeast Asian Nations (ASEAN) at a gathering in January could set out clear demands and deadlines for the country's military to meet.

 Malaysia is hosting nearly 200,000 Rohingya refugees who have fled Myanmar in recent years.